 Defendants are usually responsible to pay for all the costs associated with using electronic monitoring.
 For instance, the Las Vegas Municipal Court House Arrest Unit charges people on house arrest a $100 administrative start-up fee plus a daily $12 monitoring fee.

-How does a defendant get House Arrest in
+How does a defendant get house arrest?

 The defendant's attorney usually has to request house arrest and then convince the judge that the defendant deserves it and will abide by the rules.
 Sometimes a parole board recommends a defendant for house arrest.
-Obviously judges favor defendants who are cooperative, non-violent and not a flight-risk.
+Obviously judges favor defendants who are cooperative, non-violent and not a flight risk.

-Can prison inmates be given House Arrest in
+Can prison inmates be given house arrest?

 Sometimes.
 The Nevada Department of Public Safety offers two different programs that allow certain inmates to serve a portion of their sentence with house arrest.
 The first one is for DUI offenders.
 The second is for non-violent offenders: